Engineer-s-Edge/enginedge-datalake/ASSESSMENT.md

 ## In Progress

 *   [ ] Add a data lineage solution to the repository to track the lineage of the data in the data lake.
+*   [ ] Convert datalake from compose based to k8 based

 ## Completed